 Under the terms of the Bayer Collaboration Agreement, we received an aggregate upfront non-refundable payment of \$17.5 million.
-Bayer is committed to fund a total of \$12.0 million in research funding payments through 2023, all of which was received as of March 31, 2023, including \$1.5 million and \$3.0 million in the three months ended March 31, 2023 and 2022, respectively, subject to potential increases if our costs for research activities exceed the research funding payments allocated to a Target and certain conditions are met.
+Bayer was committed to fund a total of \$12.0 million in research funding payments through 2023, all of which was received from inception through March 31, 2023.
 We are also eligible to receive up to \$197.5 million in development milestone payments and up to \$490.0 million in sales-based milestone payments for all designated Targets.
 In addition, we are eligible to receive, on net sales of PROTAC targeted protein degrader-related products, mid-single digit to low-double digit tiered royalties, which may be subject to reductions.

-Pfizer ARV-471 Collaboration Agreement
+Pfizer Vepdegestrant (ARV-471) Collaboration Agreement

-In July 2021, we entered into a Collaboration Agreement with Pfizer, or the ARV-471 Collaboration Agreement, pursuant to which we granted Pfizer worldwide co-exclusive rights to develop and commercialize products containing our proprietary compound ARV-471, or the Licensed Products.
+In July 2021, we entered into a Collaboration Agreement with Pfizer, or the Vepdegestrant (ARV-471) Collaboration Agreement, pursuant to which we granted Pfizer worldwide co-exclusive rights to develop and commercialize products containing our proprietary compound ARV-471, or the Licensed Products.

-Under the ARV-471 Collaboration Agreement, we received an upfront, non-refundable payment of \$650.0 million.
+Under the Vepdegestrant (ARV-471) Collaboration Agreement, we received an upfront, non-refundable payment of \$650.0 million.
 In addition, we are eligible to receive up to an additional \$1.4 billion in contingent payments based on specified regulatory and sales-based milestones for the Licensed Products.
 Of the total contingent payments, \$400 million in regulatory milestones are related to marketing approvals and \$1.0 billion are related to sales-based milestones.